davemacdo/Composition-Curriculum/Comp I Class/Unit 1/Tonality practice.md

 ## Part 2: Melody

 Create a one- or two-phrase melody of at least seven measures.
 Express the melody using each of the four scales you have identified in Part 1.
-Allow the melody to adapt to each of the scales, expressing what is unique about the scale while retaining its basic contour, rhythm, and phrasing.
+Allow the melody to adapt to each of the scales, expressing what is unique about the scale **while retaining its basic contour, rhythm, and phrasing**.
 The melody does not need to use every pitch in each scale, but it should adequately express the scale.

-## Part 3: Étude

-Compose a brief, unaccompanied solo étude[^solo] for _your own instrument_, 25–35 measures long, that uses some (not all) of the forms of your melody along with harmony.
-Your étude should express a clear tonal center (which can move) _without_ using common-practice, functional harmony.
-Please come to class prepared to _perform_ your piece and present it for feedback.
+## Stay tuned ...

+Our next assignment will be to take these melodic ideas and string them together into a simple étude for solo-line instrument, unaccompanied.

 ## Deliverables

-- **PDF (preferred) or paper:**
+- **PDF:**
     - Your four scales, written out on a staff.
 (Three existing, one of your own creation.)
     - Four variations of your melody, one for each scale.
-- **PDF:**
-    - Your complete étude score.

-Bring your instrument to class to present your work!

-[^solo]: In order to focus on melody, pianists and guitarists should focus on a solo line.
-Treat your instrument as a violin or cello.
-(Similar to a one-hand piano work.)
+Be prepared to present your melodies in class either at the piano or on your own instrument.